mikolalysenko/rle-repair/README.md

 rle-repair
 ==========

-Volume repair and validation for narrow band level sets.
+Volume repair and validation for [narrow band level sets](https://github.com/mikolalysenko/rle-core).
 This is mainly used internally, but can also be useful for doing certain volume processing operations if you know what you are doing.
 The main purpose of this code is to take as input disorganized collections of boundary points and then convert them into valid narrow band representations.
+It can also be used to remove extraneous boundary points form a level set, and recover missing surface voxels.

+Again, I must stress that this is mostly an **internal** library and you should not use it unless you know what you are doing.

 Installation
 ============